tonybaloney/CSnakes/docs/reference.md

 ```

 1. CSnakes will treat `=None` default values as nullable arguments.
 The Python runtime will set the value of the parameter to the `None` value at execution.

+## Parallelism and concurrency

+CSnakes is designed to be thread-safe and can be used in parallel execution scenarios.

+See [Advanced Usage](advanced.md) for more information on using CSnakes in a multi-threaded environment.